BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 building and construction related expert designations, the Atlanta, Kansas Construction Expert Directory delivers a comprehensive construction and design expert support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides building related litigation support and expert witness services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-Utilizing in house resources which comprise testifying architects, design engineers, construction cost and standard of care experts, the firm brings regional experience and local capabilities to Atlanta and the surrounding areas.
+Through over 4500 construction and design related expert witness designations, the Atlanta, Kansas Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides construction related consulting and expert witness support services to the building industry's most recognized companies, Fortune 500 builders, CGL carriers, risk managers, and a variety of municipalities.
+In connection with in house assets comprising building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Atlanta and the surrounding areas.

 Construction Expert Witness News & Info